Guitar String Tension Calculator

 The Physics: String tension is governed by the vibrating string equation.
 For a string of a given length, tuned to a specific frequency, tension depends on the string’s mass per unit length.

-Simplified formula for plain steel strings: T = UW × (2 × L × f)²
+T = UW × (2 × L × f)² ÷ 386.09

 Where:

-• T = tension in pounds
+• T = tension in pounds of force

 • L = scale length in inches

-• f = frequency in Hz
+• f = the frequency you are tuning to, in Hz

 Common scale lengths:

-• 25.5 inches — Fender Stratocaster, Telecaster (standard “long scale”)
+• 25.5 inches: Fender Stratocaster, Telecaster (standard “long scale”)

-• 25 inches — Paul Reed Smith (PRS)
+• 25 inches: Paul Reed Smith (PRS)

-• 24.75 inches — Gibson Les Paul, SG, ES-335 (“short scale”)
+• 24.75 inches: Gibson Les Paul, SG, ES-335 (“short scale”)

-• 24 inches — Some vintage Gibsons, short-scale bass guitars
+• 24 inches: Some vintage Gibsons, short-scale bass guitars

 Standard E tuning frequencies (Hz):